xuancanhit99/hyper_split_bill/README.md

         ```
     *   Fill in the required values in the `.env` file, including:
         *   Supabase URL and Anon Key
-        *   API Keys for OCR and AI services
+        *   API Keys for the chosen OCR and AI services (Google AI Studio, Grok API)

 3.  **Install dependencies:**
     ```bash